 Ubiquinol is avoided.
 Ubiquinol is the reduced form of coenzyme Q10.
 Ubiquinol could increase succinate levels.

 That there is oxidant stress is many illnesses is well established however thousands and thousands of oxidation reactions are needed.
 Increasing levels of free antioxidants, such as vitamin C, vitamin E and beta-carotene via supplementation is not of assistance.

 That increasing re-methylation of homocysteine to L-methionine, via supplemental folic acid and vitamin B12 in more that RDA amounts, is counterproductive, is another surprising rule.
 Homocysteine must be available to be metabolized to cysteine via the transsulfuration pathway.
-Decreasing homocysteine levels via increasing activity of enzymes in the transsulfuration pathway, which taurine does, is the only helpful way to reduce homocysteine levels.
+Decreasing homocysteine levels via increasing activity of enzymes in the transsulfuration pathway, which taurine and perhaps glycine do, is the only helpful way to reduce homocysteine levels.
 Supplementation with taurine decreases homocysteine levels.
 Folic acid and vitamin B12 supplements do not prevent cognitive decline though the supplements can reduce homocysteine levels.

 A combination of EPA and DHA could be a useful supplement.
 EPA and DHA levels where EPA levels are greater than 60% are effective against depression.
 Some DHA is apparently needed.
 EPA levels should be about around 60% to 65% of the EPA and DHA combination.
 The International Society for Nutritional Psychiatry recommends for depression that a supplement with a total of 1-2 grams of EPA can be taken daily.
 EPA and DHA are not sufficient in terms of fatty acid supplementation.